An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Introduction

 Although the existence and uniqueness of IPMs for the exact solutions of SFDEs have been well established, their numerical approximation remains an active area of research.
 Under the global Lipschitz condition, Bao et al. \cite{BSY23} showed that the discrete-time semigroup generated by the Euler–Maruyama (EM) scheme admits a unique numerical IPM for SFDEswFD, and further proved that the numerical IPM converges to the exact one in a Wasserstein distance.
 Nguyen et al. \cite{NNN21} relaxed the assumptions in \cite{BSY23} and obtained the same results by applying generalized Razumikhin arguments.
-However, it is shown in \cite{HJK11} that the $p$th moments of the EM approximation for a large class of SDEs with superlinearly growing coefficients diverge to infinity for all $p \in [1,\infty)$, although the $p$th moments of the exact solution are bounded.
-Implicit methods have been developed to approximate the IPMs for SFDEswFD.
-Shi et al. \cite{SWMW24} investigated that the discrete-time semigroup generated by this backward EM scheme admits a unique numerical IPM and revealed that the numerical IPM converges to the underlying one in the Wasserstein distance.
+However, explicit EM approximations may fail for systems with superlinearly growing coefficients.
+Indeed, Hutzenthaler et al. \cite{HJK11} showed that the $p$th moments of the EM approximation diverge for a broad class of SDEs, even when the exact solution possesses bounded moments.
+This difficulty has motivated the development of implicit schemes for approximating invariant probability measures.
+For SFDEswFD, Shi et al. \cite{SWMW24} investigated existence, uniqueness of numerical IPMs generated by a backward EM scheme, and revealed that the numerical IPM converges to the underlying one in the Wasserstein distance.
 Chen et al. \cite{CDHS24} proposed a $\theta$-EM scheme and proved the existence and uniqueness of its numerical IPM.
-Furthermore, by employing Malliavin calculus techniques, they derived the weak convergence rate between the numerical IPM and the exact one.
+Furthermore, by employing Malliavin calculus techniques, they derived the weak convergence rate between the numerical and exact IPMs.

-Most existing results focus on SFDEswFD and employ implicit schemes, which require solving a nonlinear algebraic equation before each iteration and thus involve additional computational cost.
-This is particularly prominent for SFDEs, as their coefficients are defined on an infinite-dimensional function space.
-Natural questions therefore arise: How to construct an explicit numerical scheme for superlinear SFDEswID that preserves the ergodicity of the exact solution, and how to establish the convergence of the numerical IPM to the exact IPM?
-To the best of our knowledge, these problems remain open, and the main purpose of this paper is to address them.
+Most existing works on numerical IPMs for SFDEs focus on finite-delay systems.
+Under global Lipschitz conditions, explicit EM-type schemes have been successfully employed to approximate IPMs \cite{BSY23,NNN21}.
+For systems with superlinearly growing coefficients, the available results rely on implicit schemes \cite{SWMW24,CDHS24}.
+Such schemes require the solution of a nonlinear algebraic equation at each iteration and therefore incur additional computational cost, especially for SFDEs whose coefficients are defined on infinite-dimensional function spaces.
+To the best of our knowledge, the numerical approximation and sampling of IPMs for SFDEswID remain largely unexplored, even for linearly growing coefficients, let alone the superlinear case.